rushout09/tinder_extension/README.md

 4. In the project directory, you can run the `main.py` file.
 5. You can also login to the google developer account to test out the chrome extension yourself.

+# How it works:

+You can run the Python file, it will open tinder on the chrome window. u can log in manually. once u log in, it will start talking to your most recent matches.

 # Product Demo

 Check the product demo here: https://drive.google.com/file/d/1ax0C1rFUBBJSTcIBXtuNHFbzR6_IsB28/view